fcrespel/karaplan/docs/deployment/terraform/gae/README.md

-# Terraform for Google Cloud Run
+# Terraform for Google App Engine

-This example uses [Terraform](https://terraform.io) to provision all resources described in the [Google Cloud Run](../../gcp/cloudrun) guide.
+This example uses [Terraform](https://terraform.io) to provision some of the resources described in the [Google App Engine](../../gcp/gae) guide.
 See the `main.tf` and `variables.tf` files for more information.

 ## Configuration